dvsa/vol-app/docs/app/testing.md

 disappears by itself the moment the constraint does.

 Most substitutions keep the payload — a string **is** the marker, and an array holds probes.
-Numbers and dates cannot, and those are reported rather than quietly counted as covered (see `[unprobed]` below).
+Numbers and dates cannot, so each of those is put back on its own and proved rather than quietly counted as covered (see `[constrained]` below).

 Two formatters need more than this. `RecursiveProbe` cannot satisfy a type at **depth** — `getSenderName(): string` returns `$row['createdBy'][…]['forename']`,